About USC Gould

 LA Metro will be running trains all day for commencement attendees to use.
 Fares are sold on TAP cards, so you'll need to buy them at ticket vending machines or from a Metro representative.
 For more help with planning your trip to USC via Metro, use the handy LA Metro trip planner.

-If someone in your group will require wheelchair seating at the law school ceremony, please contact the law school Events Office in Room 313 no later than 12 noon on Wednesday, May 1, or call 213-740-3841 or email firstname.lastname@example.org.
+If someone in your group will require wheelchair seating at the law school ceremony, please contact the law school Events Office firstname.lastname@example.org by Wednesday, May 4.
 Wheelchair seating must be reserved through this office in advance and is limited to (2) people per graduate in an effort to accommodate all requests.

 If your guest will require a wheelchair, you will need to provide one or rent one in advance.
 The law school and the University will not have wheelchairs.